ThomasArts/aetmodel/ThreatModel.md

 		(6.1) EoP on the epoch node.
-			(6.1.1)	Exploitable vulnerabilities in AEVM leading to EoP (6.1.2) Exploit Erlang distribution to get access to node
+			(6.1.1)	Exploitable vulnerabilities in AEVM leading to EoP (6.1.2) Exploit Erlang distribution to get access to node (6.2) EoP in p2p network
+			(6.2.1) EoP of an arbitrary node to status of trusted node (6.2.1.1) EoP though exploitabtion of API vulnerabilities;
+				(6.2.1.2) EoP through forged Epoch node distributions;

 ## STRIDE Threat Trees